curtispuetz/pypp-cli/things_cant_do.md

 # Things you can't do in Compy (only the C++ won't work)
 #### Note: some things in here could be old, or could be removed from the list in the future.
-The list is a WIP.
+The list is a WIP and earlier items are likely not true anymore.
 - overwrite built-in Python keywords
 - use variables out of their scope
 - let things have references to variables that have gone out of scope and deleted (this is like the hard one)